 Daniel S. Brown

 I am a second-year computer science PhD Student at UT Austin.

-I work in the Personal Autonomous Robotics Lab (PeARL), under the advisement of
+I work in the Personal Autonomous Robotics Lab (PeARL), with

-Prior to coming to UT I worked as a research scientist at the Air Force Research Lab's Information Directorate.
+Prior to coming to UT I worked as a research scientist at the Air Force Research Lab's Information Directorate in Rome, New York.
 I earned my master's degree in Computer Science from Brigham Young University under the advisement of

 Mike Goodrich.
 I also obtained my bachelor's degree in Mathematics at Brigham Young University and completed an honors thesis under the advisement of Sean Warnick.